rebahama/quiz-game-javascript/README.md

 ![Submit area](docs/front-page-7.png)

-* When the user gets above 3 questions right after clicking submit this picture will with a "silver" present.
+* When the user gets above 3 questions right after clicking submit this picture will appear with a "silver" present.
 ![Score above 3](docs/front-page-8.png)

-* When the user gets above 6 questions right after clicking submit this picture will with a "gold" present.
+* When the user gets above 6 questions right after clicking submit this picture will appear with a "gold" present.
 ![Score above 6](docs/front-page-9.png)

 * The show answers button will reveal the whole quiz so that the user can see what questions was right or wrong.
 The restart quiz will take the user back to the home front page and the user will be able to play the quiz again with a new username.